Existence of constant mean curvature surfaces with controlled topology in 3-manifolds: Introduction

-Setting $\Psi_k:=u_k\circ\varphi_k(x_k+r_k\cdot)$, one has that the corresponding measures $\lvert d\Psi_k\rvert^2$ converge to a measure $\nu$ of total mass $\alpha$.
-Along this convergence, there might be further concentration points, but condition \eqref{eq:choice-radii-bubbling} implies that their masses are at most $\alpha-\frac{c_Q}{2}$, so that the defect energy decomposes into a finite sum of bubble energies, and the neck energy vanishes.
+Thus setting $\Psi_k:=u_k\circ\varphi_k(x_k+r_k\cdot)$ one has that the corresponding measures $\frac{1}{2}\lvert d\Psi_k\rvert^2$ converge to a measure $\nu$ of total mass $\alpha$.
+Along this convergence, there might be further concentration points, but the minimality condition in \eqref{eq:choice-radii-bubbling} can be used to show that their masses are at most $\alpha-\frac{c_Q}{2}$, so that the defect energy decomposes into a finite sum of bubble energies, and the neck energies vanish.
 The limiting maps are defined on larger and larger portions of $\mathbb{R}^2$, the limit of which can be regarded as maps from spheres minus a point.
-As their mass ratios are bounded from above, the limit can also be viewed as a parametrized CMC varifold whose domain is a sphere (by an argument similar to the one in the proof of Lemma \ref{lem: degeneration-conf}).
+As the mass ratios of the corresponding varifolds are bounded from above, the limiting object can also be viewed as a parametrized $H$-CMC varifold whose domain is a sphere (by an argument similar to the one in the proof of Lemma \ref{lem: 5-12-P-FB}).